 As mentioned earlier, the Applicant Resources page has a wealth of information to assist your grant writing process.
-Of particular note are the Program Application Guidelines, an Application template, frequently asked questions, and a number of sample proposals that may help inspire your grant writing process.
+Of particular note are the Program Application Guidelines, an Application template, frequently asked questions, and a number of sample proposals that may help inspire your proposal.
 We are regularly reviewing the resources we provide and often update these in response to common questions or issues we see.

-One resources in particular we would like to point out is the Digitizing Special Formats Wiki, a project co-hosted by our colleagues at DLF.
-This resource may be of particular use to anyone new to digitization projects and includes links to planning resources, work-flow documentation, and even a list of digitization service providers.
+One resource in particular we would like to point out is the Digitizing Special Formats Wiki, a project co-hosted by our colleagues in the Digital Library Federation (DLF) program.
+This resource may be of particular use to anyone new to digitization projects and includes links to planning resources, workflow documentation, and even a list of digitization service providers.